polygon-window/pinterest-data-pipeline694/README.md

 1. **Batch Processing** – Processes data in a 24-hour cycle.
 2. **Stream Processing** – Continuously ingests and transforms data in real time.

+## Data Model Overview

+The dataset models the type of data that Pinterest would likely generate, consisting of millions of records daily.
+It is structured into three relational tables:

+- **User Table (`user`)**
+  Stores user-related information such as first name, last name (concatenated into a `full_name` column during data cleaning), signup date, and age.

+- **Pin Table (`pin`)**
+  Contains details about Pinterest posts, including follower count, post category, and the date of the post.

+- **Geolocation Table (`geo`)**
+  Holds geographical data such as longitude, latitude, and country.

+Since these records are relational, they can be joined on common keys such as an index or a unique user ID.
+This enables multi-dimensional insights and aggregations, providing a comprehensive view of user behavior, content trends, and geographic distribution.

 ---

 ## Batch Processing